adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 <img src="../img/crxde-new-config-node.png">

 > Note: typically this configuration would be part of the app's source code.
-We're adding it directly to CRX/de for the sake of speed only 🏎
+We're adding it directly to CRX/de for the sake of speed only.

 ### Test out the new TTL